aws/deep-learning-containers/available_images.md

+# Framework Support Policy

+The framework support policy is live on the [DLC](https://docs.aws.amazon.com/deep-learning-containers/latest/devguide/support-policy.html) dev guides.

+Anaconda shifted to a commercial licensing model for certain users.
+Actively maintained DLCs have been migrated to the publicly available open-source version of Conda (conda-forge) from the Anaconda channel.

+> Warning: If you are actively using Anaconda to install and manage your packages and their dependencies in a DLC that is no longer actively maintained, you are responsible for complying with the governing license from the Anaconda Repository, if you determine that the terms apply to you.
+Alternatively, you can migrate to one of the currently-supported DLCs listed in the Supported Frameworks table or you can install packages using conda-forge as a source.

 # Available Deep Learning Containers Images

 The following table lists the Docker image URLs that will be used by Amazon ECS in task definitions.
 Replace the `<repository-name>` and `<image-tag>` values based on your desired container.